davesnx/query-json/README.md

 ## It brings

 - **Great Performance**: Fast, small footprint and minimum run-time.
-Check [Performance section](#Performance) for a longer explaination.
+Check [Performance section](#Performance) for a longer explanation.
 - **Delightful errors**:
-  - Better errors when json types and operation types don't match:
+  - Better errors when json types and operation don't match:
     ```bash
     $ query-json '.esy.release.wat' esy.json
-    Error: Trying to .wat on `{"bin": ["query-json"]}` and it does not exist.
+    Error:  Trying to ".wat" on an object, that don't have the field "wat":
+    { "bin": ... }
     ```
+  - `debug` prints the tokens and the AST.
   - `verbose` flag, prints each operation in each state and it's intermediate states. _(Work in progress...)_
-  - `debug` prints the tokens and the AST.
 - **Improved API**: made small adjustments to the buildin operations.
 Some examples are:
   - All methods are snake_case instead of alltoghetercase
   - Changed `select` for `filter`